 Step 1.
 Install a Sumo Logic Collector.

-Install the Sumo Logic Collector on a machine within the same Active Directory domain as the target system where files reside.
+Install a Collector on Windows on a machine within the same Active Directory domain as the target system where files reside.

 Step 2.
 Set UNC share permissions.